canonical/ubuntu-cloud-docs/aws/aws-how-to/instances/find-ubuntu-images.rst

 On AWS, cloud images are referred to as Amazon Machine Images (AMIs).
 Canonical produces a wide variety of images to support numerous features found on AWS:

-* Generally, all images use Elastic Block Storage (EBS) and hardware virtual machine (HVM) virtualisation types.
-Older releases may also support paravirtual (PV) and instance-store, but users benefit from the newer storage and virtualisation technologies.
+* Generally, all images use Elastic Block Storage (EBS) and hardware virtual machine (HVM) virtualization types.
+Older releases may also support paravirtual (PV) and instance-store, but users benefit from the newer storage and virtualization technologies.
 * `Standard` and `minimal` server images are available for both `amd64` and `arm64`.
 * `Daily` (untested) and `release` versions of the images are published regularly.